Frequently Asked Questions

 What is DEFRA Approved, DEFRA Exempt and DEFRA Approved for smoke control areas?

-DEFRA is the Government Department for Environment, Food & Rural Affairs.
+DEFRA is the Government Department for Environment Food and Rural Affairs.
 DEFRA Approved stoves are also known as DEFRA Exempt stoves and DEFRA Approved for smoke control areas stoves.
-DEFRA approved stoves are more efficient and produce even less emissions than the Ecodesign compliant standard.
-Therefore, all DEFRA approved stoves will also be Ecodesign compliant.
+DEFRA approved stoves are more efficient and produce less emissions than the Ecodesign compliant standard.
+Therefore, all DEFRA Approved stoves will also be Ecodesign compliant.

 Some cities and towns are smoke control areas.
 A DEFRA Approved stove will allow you to burn wood, anthracite coal and other recycled fuels in a smoke control area.

-All of the stoves we supply are DEFRA Approved for smoke control areas.
+All of the stoves GATFire supplies are DEFRA Approved stoves.

 What is a clearSkies labelled stove?

-clearSkies Mark Ltd is a commercial stove certification company which has tried to combine the Ecodesign standard and the DEFRA approved standard.
+clearSkies Mark Ltd is a commercial stove certification company which has tried to combine the Ecodesign standard and the DEFRA approved standard by charging stove manufactures to evaluate their stoves.

 clearSkies level 2 stoves are Ecodesign compliant.

-clearSkies level 3 stoves are Ecodesign compliant and DEFRA approved.
+clearSkies level 3 stoves are Ecodesign compliant and are DEFRA approved.

 clearSkies level 4 stoves exceed the Ecodesign compliant standard by 15% and are DEFRA approved.